'AI Is Not Intelligent': The Atlantic Criticizes 'Scam' Underlying the AI Industry (msn.com) 206

 But as users departed to different platforms, the social platforms' creators faced a big problem - there was not enough users left around to generate content that they could serve ads with.

 So they realised that they needed a replacement for their users to make an impresion that their platform was still alive and kicking.
-They needed
+They needed generated content so that they could stitch advertising in between fake posts.

 Re: (Score:2)

-Entirely mechanical (Score:4, Insightful)
+Entirely mechanical (Score:5, Insightful)

 You have the basics down: it's a search engine, searching fabulously abstract, emergent model.